AnnaVM/Computational-Law/computational_law/inmate_parser/readme.md

 # Inmate Parser

+There are several people that participate in the hearing parole process (Presiding Commissioner, Deputy Commissioner, Inmate, Attorney for Inmate...).
+This section allows us to study only the inmate's part of the dialog.

 ### Aim
 Taking in a list of clean lines, keep only what the inmate says, grouping the dialog that spans several lines.